What background do I need to succeed in the M.A.S. program?

 Applicants should have taken three semesters of calculus, one semester of linear algebra and one semester of undergraduate statistics.
 An overall GPA of 3.0 is required for admission.
-Additionally, the GRE or MAS entrance exam is required.

 Yes, students with pending applications may register for classes prior to admission, with departmental permission.
 Upon admission to the MAS degree program, retroactive credit towards the degree will be given for successful completion (a grade of B or better) of such courses.
 However, you must complete at least 21 credits toward the MAS through CSU after being formally admitted to the graduate program.